Strategic research areas

 Area: Security and Emergency preparedness

-Security and emergency preparedness cover areas such as wireless communication, advanced sensors and detectors, sensor and information fusion, decision support and coordination for crisis management, but also related ethical issues.
+Security and emergency preparedness cover wireless communication, advanced sensors and detectors, sensor and information fusion, decision support and coordination for crisis management, and related ethical issues.

 Coordinator: Linköping University.